adrianspeyer/VanExtend/Plugins/ReportSpam/README.markdown

 Admins And Moderators can report a post to Stop Forum Spam

 ###To do###
--Finish the reporting aspect
+1-Finish the reporting aspect
--COnsider deleting the content after report
+2-Consider deleting the content after report

 *This is a work in progress, so do not use on production*